create3000/x_ite/docs/_posts/components/X_ITE/BlendMode.md

 The BlendMode node belongs to the **X_ITE** component and its default container field is *blendMode.* It is available in Titania and X_ITE.

+>Info: This node is still experimental.
+{: .prompt-info }

 ## Hierarchy

 ```